RobinKim-SWEngineer/Flutter-studyNote-1-/README.md

 -	Conceptually there are two widgets, which are `Stateful` and `Stateless`.
 Both rebuild every frame, but StatefulWidget can store and restore the state data through it’s `State object`
     >> If the widget changes, then it is stateful.
 If it doesn't alter during the runtime ( Background image, App title text etc.), then it is stateless.

+-   You will often author new widgets that are subclasses of either StatelessWidget or StatefulWidget.

 -   See attached file ‘Example_StatefulWidget’ to see how to change the text using `StatefulWidget` dynamically.